-What are the signs of a faulty serpentine belt?
+What are the signs of?

 Is it possible to continue using the serpentine belt after detecting signs of failure?

-Can I replace the poly-V belt myself?
+Can I replace a serpentine belt myself?

 Replacement of the serpentine belt is quite a laborious procedure.
 However, if you follow tutorials from AUTODOC CLUB, you’ll be able to tackle it yourself.
 Remember that it is advisable to install new rollers together with the belt.
 Take a photo or draw the belt routing diagram before you start.
 And it is crucial to properly tension the belt when you’re done.
 For this, you might need special tools.

 What causes a serpentine belt to break?

 As a rule, the belt snaps because of it's excessive or uneven wear, or when the pulleys are misaligned, or when the bearings of the alternator and other auxiliary units are stuck.
 This problem occurs as well when the part was installed incorrectly, for example, upside-down or neglecting the vehicle manufacturer’s routing diagram.
 Ignoring the manufacturer’s recommendations to replace the pulleys together with the belt is also dangerous: a worn-out pulley has burrs on its surface that can damage the new belt.
 It is also important to keep the component properly tensioned.

 Depending on vehicle construction and its trim level, this component may connect a different number of units.
 Usually, the belt is attached to the pulleys of alternator, air conditioner compressor, hydraulic power steering pump.
 Moreover, the system includes tensioner and idler pulleys.
 You can find a detailed diagram of belt routing in your vehicle manual.